-3.3.1 The District is committed to providing a work environment free of unlawful harassment.
-District policy prohibits discriminatory insult, intimidation and harassment due to or based on race, color, creed, sex, gender, gender identity, gender expression, military or veteran status, religion, marital status or registered domestic partner status, age (over 40), national origin or ancestry, physical or mental disability or special education disability, medical condition (including genetic information/characteristics), actual or perceived sexual orientation, request for family care leave, request for leave for an employ's own serious health condition, request for pregnancy disability leave, reproductive health decisions, request for a reasonable accommodation, retaliation or threats of reprisal for exercising protected activities including reporting patient abuse in tax-supported institutions, or any other basis protected by federal or state law (the "protected bases").
+3.3.1.1 The District is committed to providing a work environment free of unlawful harassment.
+District policy prohibits discriminatory insult, intimidation and harassment due to or based on race, color, creed, sex, gender, gender identity, gender expression, military or veteran status, religion, marital status, age (over 40), national origin or ancestry, physical or mental disability, medical condition (including genetic information/characteristics), actual or perceived sexual orientation, request for family care leave, request for leave for an employ's own serious health condition, request for pregnancy disability leave, retaliation of reporting patient abuse in tax-supported institutions, or any other basis protected by federal or state law (the "protected bases").
 Any incident of discriminatory insult, intimidation or harassment in any form should be reported promptly pursuant to the complaint procedure set forth below for investigation and appropriate action.

-- 3.3.2 Prohibited unlawful harassment includes, but is not limited to, the following behavior and conduct: (1) verbal conduct (such as epithets, vulgar or profane language, or derogatory jokes, comments or slurs) that disparages, abuses, insults, intimidates or harasses another person based on or related to a protected basis; (2) visual conduct (such as derogatory and/or offensive memos, e-mail messages, posters, photography, cartoons, calendars, drawings, staring or gestures) that disparages, abuses, insults, intimidates or harasses another person based on or related to a protected basis; (3) physical conduct such as assault, unwanted touching, blocking normal movement or interfering with work based on or related to a protected basis; and (4) retaliation for having reported or threatened to report harassment.
-Unlawful harassment also includes sexual harassment as defined below. - 3.3.3 This policy applies to all persons involved in the operation of the District, including employees, volunteer firefighters, commissioners, other officers, contractors, consultants, and vendors.
-This policy applies to all areas of employment and volunteer service, including recruitment, hiring, training, promotion, transfer, termination, reduction in force, compensation, and other benefits. - 3.3.4 Harassment in violation of this policy in the workplace or in the course and scope of work by any person in any form is prohibited.
-If the harasser is a District employee, volunteer firefighter, director, other officer, contractor, consultant or vendor, violation of this policy will subject the harasser to immediate and appropriate corrective action, including discipline as provided below.
+3.3.1.2 Prohibited unlawful harassment includes, but is not limited to, the following behavior and conduct: (1) verbal conduct (such as epithets, vulgar or profane language, or derogatory jokes, comments or slurs) that disparages, abuses, insults, intimidates or harasses another person based on or related to a protected basis; (2) visual conduct (such as derogatory and/or offensive memos, e-mail messages, posters, photography, cartoons, calendars, drawings, staring or gestures) that disparages, abuses, insults, intimidates or harasses another person based on or related to a protected basis; (3) physical conduct such as assault, unwanted touching, blocking normal movement or interfering with work based on or related to a protected basis; and (4) retaliation for having reported or threatened to report harassment.
+Unlawful harassment also includes sexual harassment as defined below.

+3.3.1.3 This policy applies to all persons involved in the operation of the District, including employees, volunteer firefighters, commissioners, other officers, contractors, consultants and vendors.
+This policy applies to all areas of employment and volunteer service, including recruitment, hiring, training, promotion, transfer, termination, reduction in force, compensation, and other benefits.

+3.3.1.4 Harassment in violation of this policy in the workplace or in the course and scope of work by any person in any form is prohibited.
+If the harasser is a District employee, volunteer firefighter, director, other officer, contractor, consultant or vendor, violation of this policy will subject the harasser to discipline as provided below.

-3.4 Sexual Harassment
+3.3.2 Sexual Harassment

-3.4.1 Sexual harassment is one particular form of harassment prohibited by this policy.
+3.3.2.1 Sexual harassment is one particular form of harassment prohibited by this policy.
 Prohibited sexual harassment includes, but is not limited to, the following behavior and conduct: (1) unwelcome sexual flirtations, propositions, advances or invitations; (2) verbal or written abuse or insult of a sexual nature; (3) requests for sexual favors; (4) graphic comments about an individual's body; (5) sexually degrading words used to describe an individual; (6) the display of sexually suggestive or explicit words, objects or pictures; (7) threats or demands to submit to sexual requests as a condition of continued employment, or to avoid some other loss; (8) offers of employment enhancement, advantages or benefits in return for sexual favors; and (9) other verbal or physical conduct of a sexual nature that creates an intimidating, hostile or offensive working environment.